Preparing for 2026 with ICG

 The financial back office is on the cusp of (or already undergoing, depending on who you ask) a dramatic transformation.
-With 2026 just around the corner, the convergence of advanced technologies, heightened regulatory pressure, and a global demand for real-time operations is forcing finance leaders to look past incremental improvements and plan for a complete digital overhaul while preparing for 2026.
+With 2026 just around the corner, the convergence of advanced technologies, heightened regulatory pressure, and a global demand for real-time operations is forcing finance leaders to look past incremental improvements and plan for a complete digital overhaul while preparing for 2026 if they haven’t already started the process.

-As we already know, the era of manual data crunching and spreadsheet-driven processes is ending.
+As we already know, the era of manual data and spreadsheet-driven processes is ending.
 The future belongs to the agile, AI-powered back office.
+Here are the steps that should be on your organization’s radar as we head into 2026.

 Trends to Adopt Now

 The next wave of technology is shifting the finance function from a reporting department to a strategic growth partner.
-Although this has been an ongoing ideal, the trends are moving more and more towards changes that allow this to happen faster than ever.
+Although this has been an ongoing ideal, trends are increasingly moving towards changes that enable this to happen faster than ever.

 The Rise of Agentic AI and Hyperautomation

-We are moving beyond basic Robotic Process Automation.
-Agentic AI is the new frontier.
+The financial back office has surpassed the technology of basic RPA.
+As has been evident, agentic AI is the new frontier.
 These systems can independently pursue goals, make decisions, and orchestrate complex, end-to-end workflows with limited human input.

-- Adoption Focus: Deploy AI agents to automate high-volume, repetitive tasks like transaction reconciliation and matching, invoice processing, and real-time regulatory report generation.
+• Adoption Focus: Deploy AI agents to automate high-volume, repetitive tasks like transaction reconciliation and matching, invoice processing, and real-time regulatory report generation.
+All of these tasks can be automated with a human in the loop, or a select few can be chosen.

 Moving to Liquid, Interoperable Data